 Three Old School Rules to Protect New Rare Coin Buyers

 I began my career in numismatics during the late eighties.
 Rare coins were undergoing somewhat of a renaissance.
-Third party grading and encapsulation had begun in earnest.
-The Professional Coin Grading Service (PCGS), the American Numismatics Association Certifications Services (ANACS) and new upstart Numismatic Guaranty Corporation (NGC) were grading coins by the thousands.
+Third-party grading and encapsulation had begun in earnest.
+The Professional Coin Grading Service (PCGS), the American Numismatics Association Certifications Services (ANACS), and Numismatic Guaranty Corporation (NGC) were grading coins by the thousands.
 Many older collectors looked to find what these new unbiased entities had to say about their coins.
 And many of the older dealers frowned at what they felt was a question of their authority.
 I remember hearing an old timer say, “I don’t need someone to tell me what this coin grades.”

 Coins have been altered in many ways throughout the history of numismatics.
-Silver, gold and copper are volatile metals.
+Silver, gold, and copper are volatile metals.
 These metals react with outside forces in sometimes wonderful and other times hideous ways.
-The later have been cleaned, brushed, dipped and re-toned for decades in feeble efforts to make less desirable coins saleable.
-But with the advent of certified collectibles and sight unseen trading, never have these tampered examples been so easy to value and sell.
+The latter have been cleaned, brushed, dipped, and re-toned for decades in feeble efforts to make less desirable coins saleable.
+But with the advent of certified collectibles and sight-unseen trading, never have these tampered examples been so easy to value and sell.

 Fast forward 30 years.

 After more than three decades of encapsulation, there are regrettably many doctored examples now in holders.
-This “dreck,” as it’s been called, undermines the values of quality rare coins available today.
-Additionally, the frequent discussions, meetings, articles and such have blown this scandalous behavior wide open, and now many collectors remain gun shy.
+This “dreck,” as it’s been called, undermines the value of quality rare coins available today.
+Additionally, the frequent discussions, meetings, articles, and such have blown this scandalous behavior wide open, and now many collectors remain gun-shy.

 Doctoring and the manipulation of rare coins is a problem, one that collectors have faced for centuries.
 I applaud the current work of numismatic interests to thwart unscrupulous behavior.
 But, before you get tied up in figuring out which is the correct holder or designation, let us remember what brought us here – the coins.
-We can learn about history, about economics and even pop culture through these little pieces of Americana.
-Enjoy the coins you buy, learn about them and the stories that surround them.
+We can learn about history, about economics, and even about pop culture through these little pieces of Americana.
+Enjoy the coins you buy.
+Learn about them and the stories that surround them.
 Strive to become in at least the slightest way a numismatist to protect yourself from the many pitfalls inherent to collecting.
 Learn from the experts; don’t simply rely on their opinions.
 Get educated and trust your own instincts.
 Don’t get caught up in the re-brand du jour.
-Look past the plastic and stickers and simply focus on the coin – after all that’s what we are all here for.
+Look past the plastic and stickers and simply focus on the coin – after all, that’s what we’re all here for.